The year 2019 has brought with it not just new beginnings, but tons of new hot tubs as well!

-Lastly, the Intex PureSpa is easy to setup and has an efficient inflation hose that helps the pump fully inflate the unit in as little as less than an hour.
-Additionally, the built in pump also allows fast drainage of water at almost the same rate which is quite useful when you want to tuck it away fast.
+Lastly, the inflatable Intex PureSpa is easy to set up and has an efficient inflation hose that helps the pump fully inflate the unit in as little as less than an hour.
+Additionally, the built-in pump also allows fast drainage of water at almost the same rate which is quite useful when you want to tuck it away fast.

-These feats are good enough for it to land on our list of the top inflatable hot tub from Intex for this year.
+These features are good enough for it to land on our list of the top inflatable spa hot tub models from Intex for this year.

 When it comes to innovation, SaluSpa seems to be ahead of the curve of its competition.
-They offer some of the most technologically advanced massage spa units in the market.
+They offer some of the most technologically advanced inflatable units on the market.

 Every hot tub they have always had the latest technology available and are nothing short of revolutionary.
-To say the least, they have occupied at least half of our best inflatable hot tub list.
+To say the least, they have occupied at least half of our inflatable hot spa guide.

 Among their latest offering is the SaluSpa Palm Springs, a circular inflatable hot tub that can seat up to six people.

-The Palm Springs also has a slightly larger diameter and height than most of its rivals in the segment.
+The Palm Springs hot tub also has a slightly larger diameter and height than most of its rivals in the segment.

-As such, it can hold more water which is great if you are the type who wants to submerge yourself deeper in the portable hot tub.
-Despite its load capacity, you can rest assure that it’s still comfortable and structurally sound thanks to its very rigid i-beam construction.
+As such, it can hold more warm water which is great if you are the type who wants to submerge yourself deeper in the portable hot tub.
+Despite its load capacity, you can rest assured that it’s still comfortable and structurally sound thanks to its very rigid i-beam construction.

-Furthermore, this massage spa also has a very interactive digital control panel that lets you set your desired temperature (up to 104 degrees Fahrenheit), as well as its other features.
-It also has a strategically placed air jets that can give you a soothing massage to relieve your body’s aches and pains.
+Furthermore, this inflatable hot tub also has a very interactive digital panel that lets you set your desired temperature (up to 104 degrees Fahrenheit), as well as its other features.
+It also has a strategically placed air jets that can give you the best soothing and hot massage of your life to relieve your body’s aches and pains.

 Maintenance is also not an issue for this incredible tub as it has its own chemical floater and a replaceable filter cartridge.

-The unit also comes equipped with an insulated cover to help retain the inflatable hot tub’s temperature longer.
+This model also comes equipped with an insulated cover to help retain the ideal temperature longer.
 This said feature also prevents your toddlers from unwittingly dipping themselves in the hot tub unsupervised.

-Coleman has a wide range of inflatable hot tub products that covers much of the market’s demands.
-The smaller version of the Coleman Lay-Z Spa is the miniature Coleman SaluSpa, a portable massage spa that can seat up to four people.
+Coleman has a wide range of inflatable spas that covers much of the market’s demands.
+The smaller version of the Coleman Lay Z Spa is the miniature Coleman SaluSpa, an inflatable hot tub that can best seat up to four people.

-With a 71-inches diameter when fully inflated, this inflatable hot tub is much smaller than its rivals in the under $500 inflatable spa category.
+With a 71-inches diameter when fully inflated, this hot tub is much smaller than its rivals in the under $500 category.